plgDavid/AccuracyCoin/README.md

 # AccuracyCoin
 A large collection of NES accuracy tests on a single NROM cartridge.
+(CHR-RAM version tweaked by plgDavid)

 This ROM was designed for the RP2A03G CPU, and the RP2C02G PPU.
 Some tests might fail on hardware with a different revision.